Mustafa-Mian/PortfolioGo-Robo-Advisor/README.md

-# PortfoliGo - Your Robo-Advisor
+# PortfolioGo - Your Robo-Advisor

 PortfolioGo! is a robo-advisor designed to assist users in simulating and optimizing investment portfolios.
 It provides tools for portfolio creation, backtesting, and optimization using **real-time** financial data.